gromacs/gromacs/docs/web-manual/introduction.rst

 Energy Minimization and Search Methods
 --------------------------------------

-As mentioned in sec. [sec:Compchem], in many cases energy minimization is required. |Gromacs| provides a number of methods for local energy minimization, as detailed in sec. [sec:EM].
+As mentioned in sec. :ref:`Compchem`, in many cases energy minimization is required. |Gromacs| provides a number of methods for local energy minimization, as detailed in sec. :ref:`EM`.

 The potential energy function of a (macro)molecular system is a very complex landscape (or *hypersurface*) in a large number of dimensions.